Georgia-Tech-Junior-Design-331/Healthcare-Office-Scheduler/README.md

 # Release Notes

-Release Notes must address the following information:
+*Release Notes must address the following information:*

-New software features for this release
+*New software features for this release*
-Bug fixes made since the last release
+*Bug fixes made since the last release*
-Known bugs and defects -- you should also include here any functionality you promised the customer but is missing in the release
+*Known bugs and defects -- you should also include here any functionality you promised the customer but is missing in the release*

+## Features

+### Database

+* Functionality for adding, removing, and modifying any information that must be stored exists

+### Office-side application

+**Home Page**

+* View upcoming appointments, or appointments by day

+**Manage Accounts Page**

+* Add patient, doctor accounts

+* View/Remove accounts

+**Requests Page**

+* View upcomming appointment requests, modify appointments to match requests

+**Add Appointment Page**

+* Add a patient appointment

+**Appointments Page**

+* Can view appointments, filter by patient, doctor, time

+### Patient-side application

+## Known Issues and Future Work

+### Partial Implementation

+* Patient Contacting: Structure is set up for testing with a personal gmail, but not for mass mailing.
+* Time picking for appointments: Lacks proper UX for managing a complex schedule to communicate busy or free times.
+We were looking into: https://fullcalendar.io/docs
+* Doctor Accounts: While database structure is implemented, doctors do not have log-in credidentials or their own application.
+* A general lack of robustness testing.

+### Missing Implementation
+* Account/schedule integration with Electronic Health Record systems.

 # Install Guide